bsmulders/CaptureTheData/README.md

 ### ctdhardware

-For logging data, the script 'ctd_desktop' is available.
+For logging data, parsing and generating reports the script 'ctd_desktop' is available.
 Call the script without arguments.
-The script will create a new trip in the database, start logging on all devices and wait until this process is finished.
-Parsing and reporting is not yet supported.
+The script will create a new trip in the database and start logging on all devices.
+After a user presses a key, the logging process will stop, the data will be parsed and the reports will be generated.